-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2005
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2006

 The certificate of estimated resources may be amended during the year if projected increases or decreases in revenue are identified by the School District Treasurer.
 The amounts reported as the original and final budgeted amounts in the budgetary statements reflect the amounts in the certificate when the original and final appropriations were passed by the Board of Education.
+Prior to fiscal year end, the School District requested an amended certificate that matched revenues.